42t43/DEMO/README.md

 After I watched ted talk about object detection (https://www.youtube.com/watch?v=Cgxsv1riJhI), I wanted to run that model on my computer.
 I discovered tutorial by Ivan Goncharov to run YOLOv3 object detection with python and opencv.
 I was surprise that yolo could run on my laptop and had decent frame rate (10~15 fps).
 I downloaded weight and configuration file from official website.
 I wrote main python program watching Ivan Goncharov tutorial.
 In this tutorial, I learned how to import already trained model and put detection box on video in realtime.
 I was surprise at how simple it is to use pre-trained model.
 Preprocessing video frame and putting detection box were more difficult to implement.

+### Radar.ipynb, Realtime-Detection.py

+This radar program is for high frequency radar at laboratory at my university.
+Although this model only can distinguish whether there is nothing or metal stick in front of the radar,  this is the first machine learning program which I wrote without following tutorials.
+Since the radar stores data in csv file, I used pandas library to preprocess datasets.
+I also used matplotlib library to visualize datasets and implemented live graph to check radar’s wave data in real time (Realtime-Detection.py).
+In this program, I loaded trained model and preprocessed incoming data in realtime to make prediction in realtime.
+The model is in progress and I intend to gather more data to implement gesture recognition with the radar.